 Most overrated place

 The Rim of the Grand Canyon.
 The Rim is just the beginning of the experience, yet the majority of visitors don’t get beyond it.
 They don’t actually step into the canyon.
-You can leave the crowds behind simply by walking down into it just a bit.
-We highly recommend that people view it by foot, mule, or helicopter.
+You can leave the crowds behind simply by walking down into it just a bit; for a different perspective take a mule ride or see the canyon from a helicopter.

 Most underrated place

 The North Rim of the Grand Canyon.
 It sits a mile higher than the South Rim and is much more secluded (though easily accessible for those coming from Zion or Bryce Canyon national parks).
 Sign up for a mule ride with the Magnum family, which has been operating there for more than 20 years.
 The North Rim is open from May 15 through October 15.
 The Grand Canyon North Rim Lodge is a basic, three-star property that sells out quickly; better options lie in Kanab, Utah, a 90-minute drive away.

 Often referred to as the Hawaii of Arizona, Havasu Falls is a hidden jewel, not just of the Grand Canyon but of all of Arizona.
 You can reach the falls via a moderate ten-mile hike, by mule, or by helicopter—and you can choose different options for each direction.
 Hikers need only carry a daypack; mules will carry the rest of your gear and food, getting you to a part of the canyon that is far from the South Rim crowds.

 Any day can be a “lazy Sunday” in the park: Pick an easy hike and bring a picnic lunch.
 Walk slower than usual, really taking in the sights, sounds, and smells around you.
 Focus on the small things that you might otherwise overlook (a tiny flower, a small rock with great markings).
 And give thanks to the founders of our great national parks system.